 Even in 2021, therapeutic options for critically ill patients under attack by a cytokine storm are limited.
 SeaStar Medical’s Selective Cytopheretic Device (SCD) is a patented cell-directed therapy that works with any continuous kidney replacement therapy (CKRT) system (and regional citrate anticoagulation) to selectively target hyperactive neutrophils and monocytes.
 SCD technology won’t just stop the storm, but could potentially reverse the damage.

 Neutrophils and monocytes are leukocytes that play a key role in life-threatening hyperinflammation.

 The novel SCD technology targets and neutralizes activated toxic neutrophils, providing a new therapeutic approach to systemic inflammatory response syndrome.1

 By restoring reparative physiology, the SCD can help the body heal—potentially eliminating dialysis dependency and getting patients out of the ICU faster so they can return to their loved ones and daily lives.

 Currently, drug treatments for a cytokine storm may differ based on the specific disorder associated with it, and these treatments may not deliver the results your patients need.

-Because the SCD is an extracorporeal immunomodulator that uses the body’s immune system to heal, you’re in complete control of an effective adjuvant therapy that can be used without the worry of severe contraindications.
+Because the SCD is a cell-directed extracorporeal therapy that uses the body’s immune system to heal, you’re in complete control of an effective adjuvant therapy that can be used without the worry of severe contraindications.

 SeaStar Medical is committed to introducing only rigorously researched, clinically validated therapeutic products to the market.
 And the reason is simple: vital organs and precious lives are at stake.
 Currently an investigational product, the SCD is a prime example of our high standard of performance.